titola/neuropa/README.md

 [breath-pattern.wav](https://raw.githubusercontent.com/titola/neuropa/master/media/breath-pattern.wav)

-That's exactly the rhythm of the simple melody that accompanied the hypnotic state (see the section "Hypnosis") before the awakening.
+That's exactly the rhythm of the simple melody that accompanied the hypnotic state (see the section [Hypnosis](#hypnosis)) before the awakening.
 Perhaps the sound of breath, phase inverted, is used to obscure (through masking) another sound or voice:

 ```
 signal1 ---> noise1